Group Counseling

 • Perfection Trap Group (In-Person)

-This support and process group will examin themes around identity, self-worth, relationships, body image and perfectionism.
-The group aims to serveas a supportive space for our undergraduate women.
+This support and process group will examine themes around identity, self-worth, relationships, body image and perfectionism.
+The group aims to serve as a supportive space for our students.

 Leader Rebecca Schwartz, Psy.D.